FLM-Audio: Natural Monologues Improves Native Full-Duplex Chatbots via Dual Training: Conclusion

-In this paper, we explored ways to advance native full-duplex audio chatbots.
-We introduced a novel alignment strategy, natural monologues, together with a training pipeline that integrates dual ASR-like and TTS-like capabilities.
-Building on this design, we developed and released \modelname, a bilingual chatbot with native full duplexity.
-Compared with the most related baseline Moshi, \modelname achieves equivalent response latency while delivering substantially stronger language modeling and instruction-following performance.
-Our experimental results validate the effectiveness of natural monologues and support our central hypothesis that they benefit native full-duplex systems when combined with dual training.
+In this paper, we introduced contiguous monologues for native full-duplex audio-language models, together with a dual training pipeline that integrates ASR- and TTS-like capabilities.
+Building on this design, we developed \modelname, a bilingual chatbot.
+Compared with the most related baseline Moshi, \modelname achieves equivalent response latency while delivering substantially stronger language modeling performance with less data.
+It also outperforms TDM-based systems in dialog experiences.
 Constrained by data volume and computational resources, we have not yet scaled \modelname to larger parameter counts—a direction where native duplex models could exhibit even greater advantages over TDM-based approaches.
 We hope this research will inspire further exploration into scaling native full-duplex architectures, both to push the performance upper bound of task-solving and to provide a more comprehensive comparison against TDM-based solutions.